veiTian/react-native-website/cnwebsite/versioned_docs/version-0.72/layout-props.md

 ### `flexWrap`

 `flexWrap` controls whether children can wrap around after they hit the end of a flex container.
-It works like `flex-wrap` in CSS (default: nowrap). 访问<https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap>来进一步了解。Note it does not work anymore with `alignItems: stretch` (the default), so you may want to use `alignItems: flex-start` for example (breaking change details: https://github.com/facebook/react-native/releases/tag/v0.28.0).
+It works like `flex-wrap` in CSS (default: nowrap). 访问 https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap 来进一步了解。Note it does not work anymore with `alignItems: stretch` (the default), so you may want to use `alignItems: flex-start` for example (breaking change details: https://github.com/facebook/react-native/releases/tag/v0.28.0).

 | 类型                                   | 必需 |
 | -------------------------------------- | ---- |